-Acting in relation to schemes of arrangement, reductions of capital, directors’ duties, shareholders’ agreements, joint venture agreements, and technical issues of statutory interpretation arising under the Companies Act 2006.
+David’s practice covers a broad spectrum of company law, including schemes of arrangement, mergers, reductions of capital, directors’ duties, shareholders’ agreements, joint venture agreements, and technical issues of statutory interpretation arising under the Companies Act 2006.

-- Welcome Financial Services Ltd EWHC 815 (Ch), interpretation of scheme of arrangement to determine whether claims of a bank’s customers were subject to the scheme
+- Welcome Financial Services Ltd 2 BCLC 141, interpretation of scheme of arrangement to determine whether claims of a bank’s customers were subject to the scheme

 - New World Resources BCC 47, scheme of arrangement to restructure New York law governed bonds issued by foreign companies